grotadmorv/oAuth/README.md

 __Fourth step: GET confirm_token__
 Wait for the confirm_token, then generate and return the access_token

-__Fifth step: GET access_token__
+__Fifth step: GET secret__
-Wait for the request of access_token, then return the allowed access request
+Wait for the request of access_token, then return the allowed access request (secret link user)